 To my beautiful children, I carry you in my heart.
 Always. 💜

 I have been very blessed to have a spiritual drawing done of my twins, so I have a visual image of what they would look like.
+I have shared their image with you.
 It is one of the reasons I am so grateful for my spiritual gifts and connections.

 Healing Your Heart and Emotions